 Measles Virus May Wipe Out Immune Protection For Other Diseases

-This year saw the largest outbreak of measles in the U.S. since 1994, with 1,250 cases reported, largely driven by families choosing not to vaccinate their kids.
-Worldwide the disease has resurfaced in areas that had previously been declared measles-free.
+This year saw the largest outbreak of measles in the U.S. since 1994, with 1,250 cases reported as of Oct.
+3, largely driven by families choosing not to vaccinate their kids.
+Worldwide, the disease has resurfaced in areas that had been declared measles-free.

-Some families choosing not to vaccinate argue measles is just a pesky childhood illness to be endured.
+Some families choosing not to vaccinate argue that measles is just a pesky childhood illness to be endured.
 But two new studies illustrate how skipping the measles vaccine carries a double risk.
-Not only does it leave a child vulnerable to a highly contagious disease, but for individuals who survive an initial measles attack, the virus increases their vulnerability to all kinds of other infections for months — possibly even years — after they recover.
+Not only does it leave a child vulnerable to a highly contagious disease, but also, for individuals who survive an initial measles attack, the virus increases their vulnerability to all kinds of other infections for months — possibly even years — after they recover.

 The research begins to explain something surprising that happened when the measles vaccine was introduced in the U.S. in the 1960s.
 Rates of childhood deaths from other diseases fell precipitously.
 The same thing happened as the vaccine was introduced around the world.

 But what is it about the measles vaccine that seems to provide protection from more than just measles?
-The new studies published this week in the journals Science and Science Immunology provide substance to what has been the leading theory: that measles can damage the immune system by erasing the body's memory of previously encountered antigens.
+The new studies published this week in the journals Science and Science Immunology provide substance to what has been the leading theory: Measles can damage the immune system by erasing the body's memory of previously encountered antigens.

-One of the key features of our immune system is that it keeps track of the infectious agents we've encountered, and uses that memory to prevent reinfection.
+One of the key features of our immune system is that it keeps track of the infectious agents we've encountered and uses that memory to prevent reinfection.
 But after someone gets the measles, their immune system appears to forget some of what it has encountered, studies suggest.
 It's an effect researchers refer to as "immune amnesia."

 Previous evidence for immune amnesia has been based on mathematical models and population-level studies according to Dr. Michael Mina, assistant professor of epidemiology at the Harvard T.H.
-Chan School of Public Health, the primary author of the study released this week in Science.
+Chan School of Public Health and the primary author of the study released this week in Science.
 The new studies are the first to show "any of the real biology that helps explain the population-level effects," he says.

 "Understanding how this happens has really been a burning question," says Dr. Duane Wesemann of Harvard Medical School.
-Wesemann authored an article in Science Immunology explaining the significance of both studies, but was not involved in either.
+Wesemann authored an article in Science Immunology explaining the significance of both studies; he was not involved in either.
 "These two papers complement each other in an interesting way, and they both provide clues to help answer how measles causes immune damage."

 The two studies used blood samples collected from 77 unvaccinated children in an Orthodox Protestant community in the Netherlands, before and after the children contracted the measles virus during a local outbreak.
 Parents in that community do not vaccinate on religious grounds but were willing to participate in a research study about the virus.
 The studies each investigated different branches of the immune system, and both found evidence to support the immune amnesia hypothesis.